Faltings height and N\'eron-Tate height of a theta divisor: Introduction

 holds in $\rr$.
 The local invariant $\alpha_v$ should vanish if and only if $A$ has good reduction at $v$.

-In \cite{aut}, Autissier establishes identity \eqref{question} for elliptic curves, for Jacobians of genus two curves, and for arbitrary products of these.
-In \cite[Theorem~1.6]{djneron} the first named author exhibited natural $\alpha_v \in \qq_{\geq 0}$, and established \eqref{question}, for all Jacobians, and for arbitrary products of these.
-In both \cite{aut} and \cite{djneron} the necessary local invariants $\alpha_v$ are expressed in terms of the combinatorics of the dual graph of the underlying semistable curve at $v$.
+In \cite{aut}, Autissier established the identity \eqref{question} for elliptic curves, for Jacobians of genus two curves, and for arbitrary products of these.
+In \cite[Theorem~1.6]{djneron} the first-named author exhibited natural $\alpha_v \in \qq_{\geq 0}$, and established \eqref{question}, for all Jacobians and for arbitrary products of these.
+In both \cite{aut,djneron}, the local non-archimedean invariants $\alpha_v$ are expressed in terms of the combinatorics of the dual graph of the underlying semistable curve at $v$.